Deniz-Eren/dev-can-linux/README.md

     slog2info

-If multiple supported cards are installed, the first supported card will be automatically chosen.
-To override this behaviour and manually specify the desired device, first find out what the vendor ID (vid) and device ID (did) of the desired card is as follows:
+If multiple supported cards are installed, all supported cards will be automatically loaded.
+To override this behaviour and manually specify a device to ignore, find out the vendor ID (vid) and device ID (did) of the card.
+To do this run the command:

     pci-tool -v